S of Valemount

 The Cranberry Lake post office was open from 1913 to 1918, when it was changed to Swift Creek.
 In 1928, Swift Creek was changed to Valemount.
 There are less than ten cancellation marks known from the Cranberry Lake post office.

-- Johnson, A.W.
-Report on Surveys between Tête Jaune Cache and the North Thompson River, on the route of the Canadian Northern Pacific Railway.
+- Johnson, Alfred W. Report on Surveys between Tête Jaune Cache and the North Thompson River, on the route of the Canadian Northern Pacific Railway.
 December 14, 1912.
 Victoria: Province of British Columbia, 1913.
 Google Books

 - Topping, William.
 A checklist of British Columbia post offices.
 Vancouver: published by the author, 7430 Angus Drive, 1983

-- Yellowhead Pass and its people.
-Valemount, B.C.: Valemount Historic Society, 1984
+- Valemount Historic Society.
+Yellowhead Pass and its People.
+Valemount, B.C.: 1984